 Up until now, there have really been four partisan cliques in Congress: pro-Trump and anti-Trump Republicans, and “traditional” and far-left Democrats.
 This election seems to have united the Republicans, partially by the dominant role played by Mr. Trump in the campaign and partially by the retirement of so many of his Republican dissidents.

 On the Democrat side, there have been several voices, ranging from the familiar Democrat positions to the socialist positions of the Bernie Sanders clique to the very “far left” of Maxine Waters and her advocates, especially among the newer members of Democratic caucuses.
 This election weeded out most of the aspiring extremists and re-asserted the Democrat electorate’s preference for the more traditional Democrats.
 Thus, the influence of “crazy Democrats” has been likewise diminished to some extent by the will of the people.
-The “crazy Democrats” appear to be disproportionately represented in both houses of Congress compared to the centrist wing of the party.
+This election seems to indicate that the “crazy Democrats” are disproportionately represented in both houses of Congress compared to the centrist majority of the party.

 - One major effect of the change in House control by the Democrats will probably be a slow-down of the booming economy of 2018 – perhaps a good thing because it will relieve the pressure on the Federal Reserve to fight what is so far the “phantom inflation” with accelerated interest rate hikes.

 - With such a slim Democrat majority (+/- 30 votes) in the House, nothing controversial will get approved without some support from the other side.
 Thus, we will look forward mostly to a stalemate or to some bipartisan legislation – possibly both.

 - The “Trump effect”: Given the unprecedented role played by the President in this campaign cycle, the question arises, how did the President come out when his losses are balanced against his gains?